o3de/o3de.org/content/docs/user-guide/interactivity/input/using-player-input.md

 1. To enter game mode, press **Ctrl+G**.

-1. Press the keyboard **Spacebar** so that your entity rotates on the local z-axis.
-The entity's scale doubles when the event `OnPressed` is received from the Input Handler that is connected to `Action`.
+1. Press **Space bar** so that your entity rotates on the local z-axis.
+The entity's scale doubles when the event `OnPressed` is received from the input handler that is connected to `Action`.
 The entity's scale returns to normal when the `OnReleased` event is received.

 1. To exit game mode, press **Esc**.